From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Conclusions and Future Directions

+We have suggested new representations of the BCH cube category and introduced a category of twisted cubes.
+It is natural to further study the similarities and differences between standard and twisted cube categories, and some new results will be presented in the upcoming PhD thesis of the first author.

-Another aspect that we have not discussed in this paper is an algebraic presentation via generators and relations.
-Such presentations exist for many different cube categories in the literature.
-As far as we are aware, such a definition has not been suggested for the BCH category, but the presentations by Antolini~\cite{Antolini2002} and Newstead~\cite{Clive-Newstead-cubical-sets} are easy to adapt to that category.
+As future work, we plan to examine algebraic descriptions via generators and relations.
+Such presentations exist for many different cube categories in the literature but, as far as we are aware, not for the BCH cube category.
+The closest suggestions available are the presentations by Antolini~\cite{Antolini2002} and Newstead~\cite{Clive-Newstead-cubical-sets}, which seem to be fairly easy to adapt to the BCH cube category.
 Interestingly, further adapting the generators to the \emph{twisted} setting simplifies them significantly, which mirrors the fact that morphisms between twisted cubes cannot swap dimensions.
-Moreover, our \Cref{lem:surj-dim-unique} implies that degeneracies are unique: there is only one single way in which a twisted $n$-cube can be degenerated to get a twisted $(n+1)$-cube.
+Moreover, our \cref{lem:surj-dim-unique} implies that degeneracies are unique: there is only one single way in which a twisted $n$-cube can be degenerated to get a twisted $(n+1)$-cube.
 A consequence is that we do not need to impose relations between different degeneracies.

-This, we hope, will help us to develop the higher categorical structures that can be encoded as presheaves on the category of twisted cubes.
-Ultimately, our goal is to model some form of \emph{directed cubical type theory} mirroring the model by Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628}.
-It seems to be possible to reuse some of their development.
+This, we hope, will make it possible to develop the higher categorical structures that can be encoded as presheaves on the category of twisted cubes.
+An ultimate goal would be to model some form of \emph{directed cubical type theory} mirroring the model by Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628}.

+Another possible application of our twisted cube categories might be building a syntax for a parametric type theory or cubical type theory without an interval as suggested by Altenkirch and Kaposi~\cite{altenkirch_et_al:LIPIcs:2018:8473}.
+A major difficulty in their development was the presence of multiple degeneracies, a problem which does not occur in the current work.